Azerbaijan – West – Ganja-Qazakh, Shaki-Zaqatala – November 23-24, 2019

 Shaki is in northern Azerbaijan on the southern part of the Greater Caucasus mountain range, 325 km (202 mi) from Baku.

 History.
 There are traces of large-scale settlements in Shaki dating back to more than 2700 years ago.
-The Sakas were an Iranian people that wandered from the north side of the Black Sea through Derbend passage and to the South Caucasus and from there to Asia Minor in the 7th century B.C.
+The Sakas were an Iranian people that wandered from the north side of the Black Sea through the Derbend passage to the South Caucasus and from there to Asia Minor in the 7th century B.C.

 Feudal era.
 In the early 1500s, Safavid king Ismail I (r.
 1501–1524) conquered the area, it was twice under the Ottomans (1578-1603 and 1724–1735).
 Shaki Khanate was established in 1743, during the reign of Nader Shah with silkworm breeding, craft and trade.